bartificer/programming-by-stealth/docs/pbs28.md

 Now lets look at what’s not so good about my solution.

 Firstly, this code has a number of so-called _bad smells_ (an actual software engineering term).
 My solution contains a lot of duplicated code, and yours probably does too.
-There is definitely scope for re-organising some of that repeated code into helper functions, or, to use the fancy software engineering term, for _refactoring_ the repeated code into a number of helper functions.
+There is definitely scope for reorganising some of that repeated code into helper functions, or, to use the fancy software engineering term, for _refactoring_ the repeated code into a number of helper functions.

 There’s a lot of testing to see whether a given value is an integer within a given range – we need to make sure hours are whole numbers between 1 and 23, minutes and seconds are whole numbers between 0 and 59, and so on.
 Let’s write a little helper function to take care of all those cases in one go.